Hazard Identification is defined in Def Stan 00-056 as:

 In addition, any significant changes in use or application identified during the In-Service phase will require HIA, and HIA for the Disposal phase should be updated with latest information in preparation and planning for disposal.

-Each major update to the HIA should be endorsed by the Independent Safety Auditor (where the project appoints an Independent Safety Auditor) and the PSC, through endorsement of the Hazard Log and Safety Case Reports for Main Gate, System Acceptance and Introduction to Service.
+Each major update to the HIA should be endorsed by the Independent Safety Auditor (where the project appoints an Independent Safety Auditor) and the PSC, through endorsement of the Hazard Log and Safety Case Reports for Full Business Case, System Acceptance and Introduction to Service.

 As HIA is updated, management measures will ensure that the Hazard Log, Safety Case and other dependent activities are also updated.